daeh/zotero-markdb-connect/README.md

 ### Markdown RegEx Method

-If your Markdown notes contain the Zotero Item Keys (Zotero automatically generates these under the hood, they take the form of `ABCD1234`), you can specify a RegEx pattern to extract the ZoteroKey from the note content.
+If your Markdown notes contain the Zotero Item Keys, you can specify a RegEx pattern to extract the ZoteroKey from the note content.
+(Zotero automatically generates these under the hood; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).
 NB this is not the same as the BBT citekey you assigned an item (e.g. `mycitekey` in `zotero://select/items/@mycitekey`).

 - In `ZoteroObsidianCitations Preferences...`